Chowlee1/alx-system_engineering-devops/0x00-shell_basics/README.md

-This folder contains scripts that shows current working directory
+This folder contains scripts for shell commands